-Your success as a landlord in California depends on knowing and complying with dozens of state (plus federal and local) laws that affect your property management business, including security deposit limits (one month’s rent for unfurnished rentals three months’ if furnished) to when you must hire a resident property manager (required for apartment complexes of 16 or more units).
+Your success as a landlord in California depends on knowing and complying with dozens of state (plus federal and local) laws that affect your property management business, including everything from security deposit limits to when you must hire a resident property manager.
 Among the major landlord responsibilities is compliance with antidiscrimination laws.

 Here's an overview of the key fair housing laws that affect California rental properties—and consequences for landlords who violate these laws.